 Servant managers also might spend too much time on team bonding rather than work, which could frustrate employees who are goal-oriented.
 They’ll feel like they can’t perform to their full potential because they have to spend a bunch of time doing trust falls.

-After a while, rewarding intrinsically-motivated employees with external incentives triggers a self-perception loop -- employees will base their attitudes about their motivation at work off their behavior at work -- making them think they were motivated to succeed because their manager rewarded them with some stock options and not because they had a passion for the team’s mission.
+After a while, rewarding intrinsically motivated employees with external incentives will trigger a self-perception loop.
+Employees will base their attitudes about their motivation at work off their behavior at work — making them think they were motivated to succeed because their manager rewarded them with some stock options and not because they had a passion for the team’s mission.

 Intrinsic motivation is a stronger motivator than extrinsic motivation because the former is a better indicator for producing quality work, while the latter is a better indicator for producing a higher quantity of work.

 Management is one of the hardest jobs in the working world.
 There’s a reason why we’ve all had at least one terrible boss, but it doesn’t have to be this way.
 Now that you know the four leadership styles to adopt and which ones to avoid, you’ll be better equipped to lead your team through challenging and successful times.